LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 ## Date formats in spreadsheets

-Spreadsheet programs have numerous “useful features” which allow them to “handle” dates in a variety of ways.
+Spreadsheet programs have numerous 'useful features' which allow them to 'handle' dates in a variety of ways.

 ![Many formats, many ambiguities](../fig/5_excel_dates_1.jpg)

-But these ‘features’ often allow ambiguity to creep into your data.
+But these 'features' often allow ambiguity to creep into your data.
 Ideally, data should be as unambiguous as possible.

 ### Dates stored as integers